verusarm/VerusCoin/README.md

 [See this article for more details](https://komodoplatform.atlassian.net/wiki/spaces/KPSD/pages/20480015/Claim+KMD+Interest+in+Agama)

 ## Tech Specification
+- Launch Date May 21, 2018
-- Max Supply: 200 million KMD.
+- Max Supply: 83,540,184 VRSC
-- Block Time: 1M 2s
+- Block Time: 1M
-- Block Reward: 3KMD
+- Block Reward: variable 24 on December 20, 2018
-- Mining Algorithm: Equihash
+- Mining Algorithm: VerusHash 2.0
+- Consensus 50% PoW, 50% PoS
+- Transaction Fee 0.0001
+- Privacy: Zcash Sprout
+- Komodo Platform with dPOW
+- CheatCatcher distributed stake cheating detector

 ## About this Project
-Komodo is based on Zcash and has been extended by our innovative consensus algorithm called dPoW which utilizes Bitcoin's hashrate to store Komodo blockchain information into the Bitcoin blockchain.
-Other new and native Komodo features are the privacy technology called JUMBLR, our assetchain capabilities (one click plug and play blockchain solutions) and a set of financial decentralization and interoperability technologies.
-More details are available under https://komodoplatform.com/ and https://blog.komodoplatform.com.
+VerusCoin is based on Komodo which is based on Zcash and has been extended by our innovative consensus staking and mining algorithms and a novel 50% PoW/50% PoS approach.

+Many VRSC innovations are now also available back in the Komodo fork:
+- Eras
+- Timelocking
+- VerusHash
+- VerusPoS
+- 50% PoS/50% PoW

+ More details including a link to our vision and white papers and client downloads are [available on our web site](https://veruscoin.io)

 ## Getting started